tuplee/Comms-Proposal/README.md

 We can add more things here that will help us through the project, I'm not sure what to write here just yet.

 Aloha

+This is Dallas...testing out the edit feature :)